-This seemingly humble soup really steals the show – not bad for 6 ingredients!
+This seemingly humble soup really steals the show – and comes in at just 256 calories per bowl.

 - 3 Tbsp unsalted butter